How does the program work?

 Around Australia, registered training organisations have been contracted to deliver assessment and training services under the program.

-Eligible job seekers are entitled to up to 800 hours of free accredited Language, literacy and/or numeracy training delivered under the program.
+From 1 July 2018, eligible job seekers are entitled to up to 650 hours of free accredited Language, literacy and/or numeracy training delivered under the program.
+Clients referred to the program prior to 30 June 2018 are entitled to a maximum of 800 hours of training.
 Training is delivered flexibly through full-time or part-time hours, via face-to-face or distance training and may be vocationally contextualised within each stream of training.

 SEE providers around Australia include community organisations, public training providers, such as technical colleges, private providers, and universities.